Elasticsearch Zero-Downtime Reindexing

 The experiment with elasticsearch-documents did provide an opportunity to design a solution for zero-downtime reindexing using indexes that were named with a timestamp appended and index aliases to point to the active index.
 The solution I chose was to have a read alias and a write alias.
 The reindexing process looks like:

-2. The reindex is started which creates a new index with the current timestamp appended, app_20170411100542
+- The reindex is started which creates a new index with the current timestamp

-4. The documents are indexed to the write alias
+, is changed to point to the newly created index - The documents are indexed to the write alias

-5. The read alias, named like app_read, is changed to point to the newly created index
+, is changed to point to the newly created index - The old index is deleted.

 Reads and writes are now using the new index that was hot-swapped in without the application seeing any downtime.
 One implication of this strategy is that newly created, updated, or deleted document writes only hit the new index during the reindexing process.
 This means your application searches could see stale data during this time and new data will not show up until the reindex is complete.
 With our particular application use-cases this was an acceptable trade off and largely not noticeable to the users.
 It is not hard to imagine a solution that would write to both the new and old indexes when the read and write aliases did not point to the same index.